-If she would have stayed on the sidewalk and not moved, she could have safely ridden up and back down on the bridge, but she apparently didn’t know that.
-She ran back toward the north approach and, when the bridge was thirty to forty feet above the ground, she leaned over and attempted to jump.
+Arguably the most notorious event in the bridge’s history occurred in June 1990.
+At 11:30 a.m. as the bridge prepared to lift to allow an excursion boat to pass beneath it, fifty-year-old woman began walking across the lift span despite its warning bells and flashing lights.
+She was almost halfway across when she panicked, screaming “Help me!
+Somebody help me, please!”
+If she had stayed on the sidewalk and not moved, she could have safely ridden up and back down on the lift span.
+Instead she ran back toward the north approach and, when the bridge was thirty to forty feet above the ground, she leaned over and attempted to jump.
 But she became caught in a V of the bridge’s metalwork.
-As the lift span continued upward, it carried Paplior toward the stationary north tower; dismembered by the rising bridge, she died instantly.
+As the lift span continued upward, it carried the woman toward the stationary north tower; dismembered by the rising bridge, she died instantly.
 Witnesses described the event as gruesome.
-The bridge’s operators were unaware of the mishap until after it had happened and witnesses called 911.
+The bridge’s operators were unaware of the event until after it had happened.